 First, we would like to introduce you to one of our partner-communities where we currently work.
 Indeed, our partners substantially determine what we do, the approach we take, and what are the goals toward which we diligently work together.
 Although each community is distinct, the overall conditions are similar.

 Getting there is not for the faint of heart.
-The only way is to take the winding dirt road, full of potholes and stones, and accessible only by small motorcycle-taxis, or 4X4 vehicles.
+The only way is to take the winding dirt road, full of potholes and stones, and accessible only by small motorcycle-taxis, or 4X4 large vehicles.
 While trying to find the best path, the young, adroit motorcycle drivers swirl from side to side of the narrow road to avoid the hurdles.
 And, If you happen to look at your foot rest, you will also see right there the sharp drop of the mountain.
-Once in Marre-Roseau, the breathtaking view of the Cul-de-Sac plane, the Lake Azueï, and the villages flanking the mountain slopes, make you revel in the cooler air and the surrounding beauty.
+Once in Marre-Roseau, the breathtaking view of the Cul-de-Sac plane, the Lake Azueï, and the villages flanking the mountain slopes, make you revel in the cooler air and surrounding beauty.

 Soon, however, you also notice the dry riverbed at the foot of the mountain, the all-around deforestation, and the houses that reflect the pervasive harsh poverty.